“The use of my app is completely safe. It certainly falls into the lowest risk category.”

 To be included in the DiGA directory, apps must fulfill a thick catalog of requirements.
 DiGA should optimize care or create structural facilitation for patients.
 Apps whose users are primarily physicians, for example, are already excluded.

-In addition, DiGA must not represent pure primary prevention.
-However, since risk class I predominantly covers such offers, this is another reason why many apps are exempt from the DiGA regulation.
-All criteria for a DiGA can be found in this article.
-Digital medical devices that are currently excluded from the DiGA definition in Germany due to risk class III are now being given a chance in France.
+Digital medical devices, which are currently excluded from the DiGA definition in Germany due to their risk class III classification, now have an opportunity in France.
 You can find out all about DiGA in France in this blog article.

 Conclusion